Magic lantern: Royal Polytechnic Institution shows

-Utushi-e
+Utsushi-e

-Utushi-e is a type of magic lantern show that became popular in Japan in the 19th century.
+Utsushi-e is a type of magic lantern show that became popular in Japan in the 19th century.
 The Dutch probably introduced the magic lantern in Japan before the 1760s.
 A new style for magic lantern shows was introduced by Kameya Toraku I, who first performed in 1803 in Edo.
 Possibly the phantasmagoria shows (popular in the west at that moment) inspired the rear projection technique, moving images and ghost stories.
 Japanese showmen developed lightweight wooden projectors (furo) that were handheld so that several performers could make the projections of different colourful figures move around the screen at the same time.
 The Western techniques of mechanical slides were combined with traditional Japanese skills—especially from Karakuri puppets—to further animate the figures and for special effects.

 Today

 Some enthusiasts claim that the brilliant quality of color in lantern slides is unsurpassed by successive projection media.
-The magic lantern and lantern slides are still popular with collectors and can be found in many museums.
+The magic lantern and lantern slides are still popular with collectors and can be found in many museums like, for example, in the Museum of Precinema in Padua where 60 magic lanterns and more than 10000 original slides are preserved.
 However, of the original lanterns from the first 150 years after its invention only 28 are known to still exist (as of 2009).
 Because the original slides are fragile, rather than display or project them, museums often digitize the slides for exhibition.

 A collaborative research project of several European universities called A Million Pictures started in June 2015 and lasted until May 2018.
-It addresses the sustainable preservation of the massive, untapped heritage resource of the tens of thousands of lantern slides in the collections of libraries and museums across Europe.

-Genuine public lantern shows are relatively rare.
+It addresses the sustainable preservation of the massive, untapped heritage resource of the tens of thousands of lantern slides in the collections of libraries and museums across Europe.Genuine public lantern shows are relatively rare.
 Several regular performers claim they are the only one of their kind in their part of the world.
 These include Pierre Albanese and glass harmonica player Thomas Bloch live Magic Lantern/Phantasmagoria shows since 2008 in Europe and The American Magic-Lantern Theater.
 The Magic Lantern Society maintains a list of active lanternists, which contains more than 20 performers in the U.K. and around eight performers in other parts of the world (Europe, U.S., Canada, Australia and New Zealand).

 Dutch theatre group Lichtbende produces contemporary magical light spectacles and workshops with magic lanterns.